MLCA Lake Plan - Background and Process

 The 2018 Muldrew Lakes Cottagers’ Survey further demonstrated that 90% of respondents “strongly agree[d]” with continuing the lake planning process, and that 67% would actively participate in the review (by completing surveys, attending workshops, etc.).
 Thus, the MLCA board of directors proceeded with distributing several Requests for Proposals (RFPs) to land use planning firms to complete a feasibility study for reviewing and updating land use policies in the Gravenhurst Official Plan (GOP) and Zoning By-law.
 While the lake plan is still intended to be comprehensive in nature, the board decided that environmental stewardship actions would be pursued through the Land Between Organization and their “Blue Lakes” program, while hiring a planning consultant would be the most appropriate method of addressing the land use policy component.
 Three land use planning firms were approached and two of these firms responded to the RFP.
 The MLCA board voted to retain EcoVue Consulting Services to complete the feasibility study to review and further develop Muldrew-specific land use policies and zoning by-laws.

-During the summer of 2020, EcoVue will begin by determining the level of community interest in updating or creating a variety of Muldrew-specific land use policies, while also reviewing and updating the vision, values and action items identified in the 2009 plan.
-This initial study includes three specific deliverables: 1) a community survey; 2) a community workshop; and 3) a final report with recommendations and next steps (including a cost analysis of implementation).
+During the summer of 2020, EcoVue began Phase 1 of the project.
+This initial study included three specific deliverables: 1) a community survey; 2) a community workshop; and 3) a final report with recommendations and next steps (including a cost analysis of implementation).
+Phase 1 of the project was concluded in the Spring of 2021.